aidanbabo/ladybug/README.md

 ## Running
 - Run `./build/ladybird [url]` to run the browser.
     - The URL must contain the scheme (currently, `http`, `https`, `file` or `data`).
-- Providing no arguments will default it to `test_data/index.html`.
-(But only on my machine!
-Watch out!)
+- Providing no arguments will default it to `./test_data/index.html`.

 ## Source
 This browsers follows along with the tutorial at [https://browser.engineering]().
 This resource was recommended by the fine fellows who write the Ladybird browser (hence the name ladybug) to understand how a browser works.